4d/docs/docs/Notes/updates.md

 #### Highlights

+- As of 20.3, in order to allow password verification when the [4D user directory uses the bcrypt algorithm](https://blog.4d.com/bcrypt-support-for-passwords/), the "password" value in the *connectionInfo* parameter of the [`Open datastore`](../API/DataStoreClass.md#open-datastore) command is now sent in clear form by default.
+Make sure your "On REST authentication" database method can handle passwords in clear form (third parameter is then **False**) and that `Open datastore` encrypts your connection by passing the "tls" option to **True** in *connectionInfo*.
 - 4D 20.2 is certified on macOS Sonoma (macOS 14).
 - (4D 20.1) New `plugins` property in the *options* parameter for the [`Compile project`](https://doc.4d.com/4dv20/help/command/en/page1760.html) command.
 - 4D Server automatically integrates multiple journals: [Automatic restore](../Backup/settings.md#automatic-restore).